-Making the decision to have Hearing Aids are only a small part of the hearing loss management journey to have better hearing.
-When you make a decision to have Hearing Aids, it should be part of an overall therapy program with a qualified hearing health professional, such as an audiologist, who can work with you to help your brain to make sense of the new information being sent by the devices.
+Making the decision to have hearing aids are only a small part of the hearing loss management journey to have better hearing.
+Your purchase should be part of an overall therapy program with a qualified hearing health professional, such as an audiologist, who can work with you to help your brain to make sense of the new information being sent by the devices.

 Types Of Hearing Aids

-There are different styles (types) of Hearing Aid designs that can be used for the different kinds of hearing loss.
-In general, Hearing Aids located behind the ear are used for individuals with moderate to severe hearing loss, while Hearing Aids that fit in the ear or in the ear canal are suited to individuals with moderate to mild hearing loss.
+There are different styles (types) of hearing aid designs that can be used for the different kinds of hearing loss.
+In general, most devices are located behind the ear are used for individuals with moderate to severe hearing loss, while the ones that fit in the ear or in the ear canal are suited to individuals with moderate to mild hearing loss.

 The diagram below shows the most common hearing aids styles.

-Due to technological advances, Hearing Aids have become more sophisticated.
-Currently, the latest range of digital hearing aids has new features that allow them to work with other devices and technologies such as smartphones, hearing loops and other technologies like Bluetooth.
-Some smartphone apps and other Wearable technologies known as Hearables are beginning to perform similar functions to Hearing Aids.
+Due to technological advances, hearing aids have become more sophisticated.
+Currently, the latest range have features that allow them to work with other devices and technologies such as smartphones, hearing loops and other technologies like Bluetooth.
+Some smartphone apps and other wearable technologies known as Hearables are beginning to perform similar functions to hearing aids.

 Getting The Most Out Of Your Hearing Aids

-Watch the video below from the University of Queensland’s School of Health and Rehabilitation Sciences to learn more about how hearing aids work and what you can do to make the devices help you with your hearing needs.
+Watch the video below from the University of Queensland’s School of Health and Rehabilitation Sciences to learn more about how hearing aids work and what you can do to make these devices help you hear.